Author of this article: Andreas Soller

 • Workarounds: what workarounds have been observed to overcome issues?

 Each evidence item is directly mapped to specific points within the user journey, allowing for a comprehensive understanding of the user’s experience and the opportunities for improvement.
-This approach ensures that all findings are systematically organized and analyzed, facilitating better decision-making and support prioritization of opportunities.
+This approach ensures that all findings are systematically organized and analyzed, facilitating better decision-making and supporting prioritization of opportunities.

 Evidence cards